-- 1. the completed pavement will conform to the thickness and cross section requirements of the contract; - 2. the water does not pond on either side of the longitudinal joint with the existing pavement; - 3. the new pavement surface at the longitudinal joint conforms as close as possible to the elevation of the existing concrete pavement.
-Eliminate any differences in elevation between the new pavement and the existing pavement by finishing the new pavement within one foot of the existing pavement by hand methods, adding or removing concrete as necessary; - the transverse straightedge, and longitudinal straightedge requirements specified in Subsection 18.3(P) - Final Strike-Off, Consolidation and Subsection 18.3(Q) - Surface Test will not apply to the pavement surface within one foot of the existing concrete pavement; - 5. the thickness measurements specified in Subsection 18.3(W) Tolerance in Pavement Thickness are not made in pavement within one foot of the existing concrete pavement; and
+(1) the completed pavement will conform to the thickness and cross section requirements of the contract;

+(2) the water does not pond on either side of the longitudinal joint with the existing pavement;

+(3) the new pavement surface at the longitudinal joint conforms as close as possible to the elevation of the existing concrete pavement.
+Eliminate any differences in elevation between the new pavement and the existing pavement by finishing the new pavement within one foot of the existing pavement by hand methods, adding or removing concrete as necessary;

+(4) the transverse straightedge, longitudinal straightedge, and Profile Index requirements specified in Subsection 411.03(M) -Final Strike-Off, Consolidation and Subsection 411.03(N) - Surface Test will not apply to the pavement surface within one foot of the existing concrete pavement;

+(5) the profiles of the completed pavement surface specified in Subsection 411.03(N) - Surface Test are not required within four feet of the longitudinal construction joint with the existing concrete pavement;

+(6) the thickness measurements specified in Subsection 411.03(T) - Tolerance in Pavement Thickness are not made in pavement within one foot of the existing concrete pavement; and

-6. the transverse weakened plane joints are constructed in pavement widening to match the spacing and skew of the weakened plane joints in the existing pavement.
+(7) the transverse weakened plane joints are constructed in pavement widening to match the spacing and skew of the weakened plane joints in the existing pavement.

-When placing concrete adjacent to a previously constructed lane of pavement, do not operate the mechanical equipment on the existing lane of pavement until the existing concrete pavement has obtained a strength of not less than 500 pounds per square inch at 7 days when tested according to AASHTO T 97 - Flexural Strength of Concrete (using Simple Beam with Three Point Loading).
+When placing concrete adjacent to a previously constructed lane of pavement, do not operate the mechanical equipment on the existing lane of pavement until the existing concrete pavement has obtained a strength of not less than 550 pounds per square inch when tested according to AASHTO T 97 - Flexural Strength of Concrete (using Simple Beam with Three Point Loading).

-Construct the pavement using only that paving equipment that produces a finished surface meeting straightedge requirements according to Subsection 18.3(P) - Final Strike-Off, Consolidation, and Finishing and Subsection 18.3(Q) - Surface Test.
+Construct the pavement using only that paving equipment that produces a finished surface meeting straightedge and profile index according to Subsection 411.03(M) - Final Strike-Off, Consolidation, and Finishing and Subsection 411.03(N) - Surface Test.
 Failure of equipment to produce pavement that conforms to said requirements will constitute cause for stopping placement of concrete until the deficiency or malfunction is corrected.